walterfreeman/phy211/index.md

 ### Upcoming assignments:

-<a href="hw/hw11-2020.pdf">Homework 11 is posted</a> and is due Tuesday, April 7.
+<a href="hw/hw12-2020.pdf">Homework 12 is posted</a> and is due Wednesday, April 15.

 ### Upcoming help hours

-Walter will be in the Virtual Clinic on Friday, April 3, from 8AM to 10AM; Matt will be in the Virtual Clinic from 1PM to 3PM on the same day.
+Walter will be in the Virtual Clinic on Friday, April 10, from 9AM to 11AM; Matt will be in the Virtual Clinic from 1PM to 3PM on the same day.

 ### Recitation materials for this week